CCBDA-UPC/Assignments-2020/Lab02.md

 # How to submit this assignment:
 Make sure that you have updated your remote GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.

-All team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
+**Before the deadline**, all team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
 Obviously, the responses of both members are identical.

 2. Name and email of the members of the group